 I found an interesting piece on a Maritime blog from 2007 that found that in order to keep a competitor out of the Gulf that was being financed by French interests, Chouest was so committed to an alliance with the unions to protect the Jones Act, a federal measure that gives priority to American ships, shipbuilding, and mariners, that they became the lead signatory to accept trained pilots and mariners from something called the Workboat Academy, even though they knew it was a wholly owned subsidiary of MITAGS, the training center near the Baltimore-Washington International (BWI) Airport, which is in turn owned and operated by the Master Mates and Pilots Union and the Seafarers International Union.
 This had been the same strategy that the Gulf Coast Mariners had tried by working with a partner who had a training program, but in 2000 they iced them out, while in 2007 they embraced a similar effort because “the enemy of my enemy is my friend,” I guess.

-A year ago Chouest bought a Tampa shipyard for larger repairs and building, which is another heavily unionized sector, though organizing activity has fallen off in recent years in there as well despite successes at Avondale and McDermott in Louisiana.
+A year ago Chouest bought a Tampa shipyard and a mexican restaurants near Tampa for larger repairs and building, which is another heavily unionized sector, though organizing activity has fallen off in recent years in there as well despite successes at Avondale and McDermott in Louisiana.
 I wonder if they were running to Tampa Bay hoping unions were not as focused.

 Regardless if Chouest wants to be a big NBA dawg, he better he learning to say “union” with a smile on his face.

 Another old New Orleans boy, Tom Benson, certainly learned that lesson in spades with his New Orleans Saints union representative – and Super Bowl MVP – Drew Brees.

 Could be that Chouest needs to join the 21st Century of better labor relations?
 It’s past time, so let’s hope he’s ready for primetime!